HonghaoLYU/HonghaoLYU_blog_old_version/english/home.md

 I am currently a doctoral student Science at Zhejiang University (ZJU).
 (Feb.
 2018 to emmm...
 I don't know when I can graduate, but I will try my best to get my Ph.D degree.)
 </p>
 <P>
 My current research and topic is mainly about robotics, well, robotics is a pan concept :( . you can follow up what I am doing from my project sharing.
-Some codes will open source at the right time, and if you have any questions or interests, please feel free to contact me.
-For more contact information, see follow.
+Some codes will open source at the right time in <a href="https://github.com/HonghaoLYU" target="_blank">my GitHub</a>, and if you have any questions or interests, please feel free to contact me.
+For more contact information, see <a href="/english/follow" target="_blank">Follow</a>.
 </p>

 <h2>Education:</h2>